marksniper/WinSockServer/README.md

 Insert your university email
 Download the IDE
 Download the code as ZIP
+Extract zip in a folder
+Import project as "New CMake Project from Source".
+Chose and select the project, navigating inside your file system.
+Fianlly import as "Open Existing Project".
+Download and install MinGW-w64
+Set Toolchains.
+File -> Settings -> Build, Execution, Deployment -> Toolchais.
+Click on '+'.
+Automatically, CLion sets up toolchains

 2. Install CodeBlocks
-Use Code Block with GCC/G++ compiler and GDB debugger (Direct Download) link.
+Use Code Block with GCC/G++ compiler and GDB debugger (Direct Download) link Install application
-Install application
 Set up linker: Settings -> Compiler -> Linker settings -> Add Add C:\windows\system32\wsock32.dll libraries
-You can click on "Build and Run" button to launch server.
+You can click on "Build and Run" button to launch server

-You can also use
+You can also use the application, stored in file system
 ## TEST
 1. NMAP TOOL
 Download nmap for Windows platform, clicking on _Latest stable release self-installer_, from the follow [link](https://nmap.org/download)